bockp/Edge-Detection-project/Article-month1.md

 As edges are defined as local maxima, the addition of the firsts derivatives of the edge function and noise function is equal to zero, so both of them are opposite and can be used to define the localization parameter.
 It will be defined as the first derivative of the SNR function *(suis pas encore pleinement sure qu'on puisse faire cette approximation, formules sont basiquement idem, mais doit voir si méthode de dérivation est bonne)*.

 The last parameter represents the additional constraints, and will be defined as the sum of the series of penalty functions, each of them will be modulated by a specific value which will define the importance of the associated constraint in the model.
 One of them concerns the unambiguity of the signal, as several local maxima close to each other in the vicinity of the edge can lead to the definition of several false boundaries.
-Thus they define an expression for the distance between adjacent noise peaks in a defined space, using the Rice noises studies about the response of a function to a Gaussian noise [^Rice, 1945].
+Thus they define an expression for the distance between adjacent noise peaks in a defined space, using the Rice noises studies about the response of a function to a Gaussian noise [^RIC1945].
 This solution involves the first and the second derivative of the answer function and leads to the definition of a factor which will define the number of maxima in a specific width which can lead to a false answer.
 This factor corresponds to a fraction of the define interval of the beginning.

 After several demonstrations, Canny originally defined the Gaussian operator as the most efficient to maximize this equation [Equation.8], and it has the advantage to be easier to implement for a two dimensional model.

 ![Equation.8](https://github.com/bockp/Edge-Detection-project/blob/master/images/Gaussian_First_Derivate.png)

-**Equation.8: Gaussian filter and its first derivate [Canny, 1986]**
+**Equation.8: Gaussian filter and its first derivate [^CAN1986]**

-Even if Canny model is often used in edge detection for image processing, several limits can be seen, mainly the noise which will define false edges and discontinuous edges (mainly linked to textured regions on image [Canny 1986]), even if this model is considered as less sensitive to noise than Sobel's and Laplace's [Zhao et al, 2012] [Abdelsamea et al, 2015], and the important time consumption calculation [Chaabane et al, 2014].
+Even if Canny model is often used in edge detection for image processing, several limits can be seen, mainly the noise which will define false edges and discontinuous edges (mainly linked to textured regions on image [^CAN1986]), even if this model is considered as less sensitive to noise than Sobel's and Laplace's [^ZHA2012] [^ABD2015], and the important time consumption calculation [^CHAA2014].

 The implementation of the Canny model is relatively simple.
 First the image has to be treated by a Gaussian filter, then determine the gradient magnitude, assess if the pixel is a local maxima by comparing its value to its two closer neighbor on the axis in order to find local maxima.
 This firsts steps lead to a first edge map consisting of binary values (0 and 255).
 A thresholding is then done on the map by defind a low and high threshold value which will define major and minor pixels used for a thresholding final step hysteresis, (en gros, c'est le fait qu'une valeur x passée dans une transformation puit une transformation reverse ne reviendra pas au niveau initial, sa variation n'est pas totalement réversible, induit noise et écarts au modèle, mais dans la plupart articles ne prennent pas la peine de le redéfinir) all the edge containing value above the higher threshold, will be kept on the map, but the pixels of this edge which are under the lower value will be removed.
-This last point can lead to disrupted edges [Canny, 1986], [Deriche, 1987], [Ding et al, 2001], [Bovik, 2009], [Abdelsamea et al, 2015].
+This last point can lead to disrupted edges [^CAN1986], [^DER1987], [^DIN2001], [^BOV2009], [^ABD2015].

-Several modification where done to the model in order to improve its efficiency, as the Deriche modification, allowing the model to treat an infinite extent which lead to a change of the efficiency of the Canny method according to the values considered after a Fourier transformation, leading to the development of a new fonction with only one constant parameter α (Deriche 1987) *(du coup, vu que ça passe par ça, suis pas sure de pouvoir le maintenir, mais on trouve en plugin des filtres Canny-Deriche)* [Equation.9], or the Ding modification, able to take into account pixels under the low threshold value in order to correct the edge disruption [Ding et al, 2001].
+Several modification where done to the model in order to improve its efficiency, as the Deriche modification, allowing the model to treat an infinite extent which lead to a change of the efficiency of the Canny method according to the values considered after a Fourier transformation, leading to the development of a new fonction with only one constant parameter α (Deriche 1987) *(du coup, vu que ça passe par ça, suis pas sure de pouvoir le maintenir, mais on trouve en plugin des filtres Canny-Deriche)* [Equation.9], or the Ding modification, able to take into account pixels under the low threshold value in order to correct the edge disruption [^DIN2001].

 ![Equation.9](https://github.com/bockp/Edge-Detection-project/blob/master/images/Deriche_equation.png)

-**Equation.9: Gaussian filter and its first derivate [Deriche, 1987]**
+**Equation.9: Gaussian filter and its first derivate [^DER1987]**

 Currently, several plugins using this method have been developed for ImageJ : the Edge Detection by Canny-Deriche filtering by Thomas Boudier,  the Edge Detector by Carmelo Pulvirenti, able to use other operators (LoG, DroG) and FeatureJ Edges by Erik Meijering.
 All of them require from the user a Gaussian kernel value or any other similar parameter which will be involved in the initial treatment step by the Gaussian filter, and will define the width of the neighborhood in which only a single peak will be identified, and the low and high threshold value.
 *(doit encore potasser code FeatureJ pour tt comprendre ses différences avec autres puisque je trouve pas article spécifique)* *décrire les paramètres demandés et leur utilité*